-Wellness… most people know what it means: Getting enough sleep, exercise, eating the right foods, having fulfilling relationships and engaging in restorative activities.
+Wellness…most people know what it means: Getting enough sleep, exercise, eating the right foods, having fulfilling relationships and engaging in restorative activities.
 It’s just, time and money often get in the way.
 So I decided to string together three activities in the Berkshires that didn’t cost much money, took limited time and helped with at least three of these five categories.
-(You’re on your own for relationships and sleep though I will say that chamomile, hops and any tea with valerian is a nice way to nod off at night!)
+(You’re on your own for relationships and sleep though I will say that chamomile, hops, and any tea with valerian are a nice way to nod off at night!)

 When I was in massage school, one of my teachers used to say, “My cells are tired,” rather than, “I’m tired.”
 I always found this interesting and it got me thinking, what do my cells need to feel energized?
 Well, oxygen for one, so I began my wellness expedition with a few deep breaths.
 And water for two—so I took a long drink of just water.
 No carbonation.
 No sugar; just water.

 It was a foggy day, about an hour before twilight, and I cut out of work to head for Pittsfield State Forest.
 At the entrance, I veered left at the fork and parked in the first lot.
 Across from the lot, I found a mailbox with trail maps—a fortuitous find.
 The woods were misting and shimmering.
 Oddly, I never encountered one person on my hike, which made it seem even more remote and peaceful.